-We provide 1:1 and 2:1 Applied Behavior Analysis (ABA) therapy for children age 2-12 years in a center-based setting.
+We provide the following Applied Behavior Analysis (ABA) therapy ratios for children age 2-12 years in a center-based setting.
 ABA works to systematically change behavior based on the principles of learning derived from behavioral psychology.
 ABA encourages positive behaviors and discourages inappropriate behaviors.
 In addition, ABA teaches new skills and applies those skills to new situations.

 We have a half-day program for children 18 months to 4 years old who are discovered to have or may be at risk of developing a developmental delay.
 Child development research has established that the rate of human learning and development is most rapid in the preschool years.
 Timing of intervention becomes particularly important when a child runs the risk of missing an opportunity to learn during a state of maximum readiness.
 If the most teachable moments or stages of greatest readiness are not taken advantage of, a child may have difficulty learning a particular skill at a later time.
 We work closely with parents to develop an age-appropriate program used to address specific target skills and behaviors.

 At Little Star, we understand that some parent work schedules may overlap with school hours.
 We offer before or after school care for those parents that are unable to drop-off or pick-up their child at regular school hours.
 Before and After School Care must be scheduled in advance to ensure sufficient staffing.
 Before care can be scheduled as early as 7:30 a.m.
 After care is available until 5:00 p.m.

 Children currently enrolled at Little Star Center or students from other academic programs who need more than the academic school day are taught in a 1:1 environment after school (2 p.m. – 5 p.m.).
 The skills taught in the after-school program may be academic, behavioral, or communicative.
 The amount of supplemental therapy is based on the student’s need.